Machine Learning in Ecommerce

 1.1.
 Definition of machine learning

-Even though machine learning has been actively used in many fields, there are very few of those who know what it is.
+Even though machine learning has been actively used in many fields, there are very few who know what it is.
 However, this is very important for those who want to use it so that not confuse it with anything else.

 In simple terms, machine learning is a science that provides computers the ability to learn new information and become better with experience.
 Basically, machine learning is a set of techniques and algorithms that enable computers to act without being explicitly programmed.
 If you have enough data, you can make a model that will analyze it and discover any hidden patterns or insights in it.
 The model can also be used for some kind of prediction or decision-making process.